(Amazon UK link) |

 So - overall, an interesting storyline, and a positive outcome.
 I wish there hadn’t been so much bad language and ‘adult’ activity mentioned (though the author does, at least, avoid any intimate details).
 But my biggest struggle with the book is that Rosa, Jo, Charlotte and Georgie all seem remarkably similar in personality.
 They have different backgrounds, and different abilities, but their conversational styles and general behaviours are difficult to distinguish.

 Margot, being older and French, is more typecast, and rarely leaves her flat anyway.
 But if I picked up the book when I was tired, and started reading a chapter about one of the four younger women, I sometimes had to go back to an earlier chapter to remind me which one it was about.
 They laugh at the same things, have the same ethics and morals, and pretty much the same personalities, though Georgie is more extraverted than the others.
-I didn’t feel a strong attachment to any of them, so although I was interested in how the various subplots developed, I didn’t feel any particular interest in any of the characters, other than perhaps Bea.
+I didn’t feel a strong attachment to any of them, so although I was interested in how the various subplots developed, I didn’t feel any particular empathy with any of the characters, other than perhaps Bea.

 Still, it was a pleasant light read, recommended in a low-key way to anyone who likes modern women’s fiction (sometimes called 'chick-lit').
 It could be good to take on holiday or read at the beach.